Fluidigm Corporation (FLDM) Just Got Our Attention

 FLDM’s Market Performance

-FLDM stocks went down by -6.15% for the week, with a monthly drop of -20.37% and a quarterly performance of -43.62%, while its annual performance rate touched -47.95%.
-The volatility ratio for the week stands at 5.65% while the volatility levels for the past 30 days are set at 6.31% for Fluidigm Corporation.
-The simple moving average for the period of the last 20 days is -12.61% for FLDM stocks with a simple moving average of -43.73% for the last 200 days.
+FLDM stocks went up by 2.32% for the week, with a monthly drop of -18.68% and a quarterly performance of -39.88%, while its annual performance rate touched -52.68%.
+The volatility ratio for the week stands at 8.64% while the volatility levels for the past 30 days are set at 7.24% for Fluidigm Corporation.
+The simple moving average for the period of the last 20 days is -7.22% for FLDM stocks with a simple moving average of -42.63% for the last 200 days.

 Analysts’ Opinion of FLDM